 The flavors are more intense as compared to other more commercialised Thai eateries – which is a good thing.
 For instance, tom yam soup is spicier than usual, and the green Thai curry is on the heavier side.

 My personal favourite was the hand-made Prawn Cake ($2.80), which was quite succulent and fresh.

-Surrounded by controversies and serving scrumptious Thai food, Nakhon Kitchen in Holland Village is a local hotspot for a quick Thai bite.
+Surrounded by controversies and serving scrumptious Thai food, Nakhon Kitchen is a local hotspot for a quick Thai bite.

 It needs little introduction, especially since most (if not all its branches) enjoy long queues.